Tubular-Terriers/code-jam/README.md

 # The plan

+## One task: create a modern pong game, with no compromises

+We saw potential in this pong game; we are sure that with the new technology we have, the pong game can be fun to play just as other modern games

+So, we obviously had to glue together multiple aspects.
+Here are all the libraries/core elements we had to implement

 `pymunk`
 > An actual physics engine that can handle better edge cases than traditional ones.
 It also allows customization of collisions which allows us to create conditional physics.
 Compared to the silly 1 dimensional space in `Pong`, this new engine will allow a new experience to a low resolution physics sim